AllenAlonso/Project_3/README.md

 # Project_3

-What is the most effective route for a highschool baseball player to take to become drafted into professional baseball (Based on the following data)
+What is the most effective route for a highschool baseball player to take to become drafted into professional baseball?

+Based on the following data collected: